 The figure above show a group of orthochromatophilic normoblasts.
 The cells of the left are more mature.
 The nucleus is reduced to a dense body in the more mature forms.
 The cytoplasm still has a blue tinge. which contrasts from the megaloblasts shown below.

 The figure above shows three stages of erythroid maturation.
-The cell on the top right is a basophilic normoblast, bottom right is a orthochromatophilic normoblast and the bottom right is an orthochromatophlic normoblast.
+The cell on the top right is a basophilic normoblast, bottom right is a polychromatophilic normoblast and the bottom left is an orthochromatophlic normoblast.
 Note the evolution of nuclear and cytoplasmic changes.

 The figure above shows a group of megaloblasts.
 Cells in the right lower corner have a cytoplasm which is fully haemoglobinized and resembles the mature erythrocyte.
 These cell still have a nucleus.
 The cell on the left upper corner has a cytoplasm resembling a orthochromatophilc normoblast (see figure 2 and 3) but nuclear features resembling a basophilic normoblast (figures 1 and 2).
 Megaloblastic anaemia results from conditions that hamper DNA synthesis (B12 deficiency, folate deficiency, Chemotherapy drugs).
 The nucleus of a megaloblast thus matures slower than the cytoplasm resulting in cells having a nuclear morphology resembling a previous stage.
 This, known as nucleo-cytoplasmic dissociation, is the characteristic feature of megaloblastic anaemia.